Elegant Fantail Kimono Style Wrap

 - Sewing Machine and standard presser foot

 - Walking or Even Feed foot; optional but helpful for the quilting on the belt.
-You can also engage your machine’s built-in fabric feeding system, such as the Janome AcuFeed™ Flex system, which we used on our Janome Skyline S7
+You can also engage your machine’s built-in fabric feeding system, such as the Janome AcuFeed™ Flex system, which we use on many of our Janome studio machines

 Fabric and Other Supplies